jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
 .notes What if you want to have different authentication behavior for different sections of your application?
-For example, if you want to separate admin account authentication from other accounts.
+If you want to separate admin account authentication from other accounts.

 <pre class="sh_ruby" style="font-size: 40px; margin-top: 10px;"><code>plugin :rodauth do
   enable :login, :logout